crossroadsfpga/enso/docs/enso_cli.md

 If, after installing the tool, you still get an error saying that the `enso` command is not found, you may need to add the `bin` directory of the python installation to your `PATH`.
 Refer to [this stackoverflow answer](https://stackoverflow.com/a/62151306/2027390) for more information on how to do this.

-## Running the Ensō CLI Tool in a different machine
+## Running the Ensō CLI Tool in a different machine <small>optional</small> { #running-the-enso-cli-tool-in-a-different-machine data-toc-label="Running the Ensō CLI Tool in a different machine" }

 You do not need to run the `enso` command in the same machine as the one you will run an Ensō-based application.
 You may also choose to run it from your laptop, for example.
 This machine can even have a different operating system, e.g., macOS.